geetensor/gtensor-blog-backup/README.md

-# gtensor-new-blog
+# gtensor-blog-backup
-This is a new version blog based hexo
+This is the backup file of gtensor blog

-## Installation
+## Installation hexo

 ``` bash
 $ npm install hexo-cli -g